keestu/CommonScripts/README.md

         e.g. framesPerSecObject.destroy();
     c.
 Choose the recurring function where the fps needs to be calculated. e.g. framesPerSecObject.updateFPS();
     d.
 Create a field where the fps needs to be displayed.
+(Deprecated) The insertion of the fps is taken care of. e.g. <b id="fps"></b>
-    The insertion of the fps is taken care of. e.g. <b id="fps"></b>
+    e.
+Use the getters for assigning the average or current frames per second. e.g. Math.floor(framesPerSecObject.getAvgFPS()), Math.floor(framesPerSecObject.getCurFPS()

 b. mouseLoc.js - Used for detecting mouse location